-Which route will you be taking?
+Which route did you take?

-Where does the route start?
+Where did the route start?

 Sheffield is also known as the Steel City due to it’s history of steel-making.

-Where does the route finish?
+Where did the route finish?

 Cockermouth is also the birthplace of William Wordsworth and the town is twinned with Marvejols, France.